rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/index.rst

 - Assigning roles to a user based on a SAML attribute (such as *groups* provided by Active Directory Federation Services)
-- Identifying Rackspace-required values like *email address* when it is not stored in the standard SAML attribute location
+- Identifying Rackspace-required values like *email address* when they are not stored in the standard SAML attribute location
 - Setting the expiration time after which users are required to re-authenticate